kollanyi/Plot/README.md

-# Tutorial
+# Readme

-This is my tutorial repository.
+This is my plot repository.